Animal Locomotion: Legacy

 Historians and theoreticians have proposed that Muybridge's work on animal locomotion influenced a number of other artists, photographers and filmmakers, including Marcel Duchamp, Thomas Eakins, Walt Disney, among others.

 The composer Philip Glass created a three-part chamber opera titled The Photographer in 1982 that featured a slide show of the motion studies in the second act.

-The conceptual artist, Sol LeWitt was inspired by the serial nature of the Animal Locomotion studies, and produced works that directly refers to it.
+The conceptual artist Sol LeWitt was inspired by the serial nature of the Animal Locomotion studies, and produced works that directly refers to it.

 Poet and legendary singer Jim Morrison wrote about the project in his bundle The Lords and New Creatures (1970): "Muybridge derived his animal subjects from the Philadelphia Zoological Garden, male performers from the University.
 The women were professional artists’ models, also actresses and dancers, parading nude before the 48 cameras."

 In 1992, the Addison Gallery of American Art produced the exhibition, Motion and Document–Sequence and Time: Eadweard Muybridge and Contemporary American Photography, pairing Muybridge's animal motion studies with the work of 42 artists and photographers among them Vito Acconci and Sarah Charlesworth.
 The show later traveled to the Long Beach Museum of Art.

 An animation of one of the Animal Locomotion horse plates was used for a Google doodle on April 9, 2012, to commemorate the 182nd anniversary of Muybridge's birthday.

 An animation of Muybridge's pictures of galloping horse Annie G. (plate 626) was featured in Jordan Peele's 2022 science fiction horror film Nope.
 In the film, Keke Palmer's character Emerald "Em" Haywood claims that she, her brother OJ Haywood (Daniel Kaluuya) and their father are direct descendants of the rider in the photographs.
+The animation was also featured briefly in Back to the Future: The Game, made by Telltale.